Nick-2003/cpsc368_knm_project/README.md

 | `CHDPercentage_M` | Percentage of male mortalities by CHD within 100,000 people for individuals aged between 19-64 | `DECIMAL(19, 18)` | N/A |

 ## Code Process

+- Run the "cpsc_368_project_knm.ipynb" notebook to create the cleaned datasets.
+-

 ## SQL Queries